Dev-Siddu/Simple_TCP-IP_Server/README.md

       - Gets the data from client
       - Process the data ( here processing is simple i.e Convering all the data into upper case letters )
       - Sends the data to client.

+* Now this server is able to handle more than one client at time.